Xeway/ERC/README.md

 #### Retrieve collateral

 Let's say Alice never exercised his option because it wasn't profitable enough for her.
-To retrieve his collateral, Bob would have to wait for the `durationExerciseAfterExpiration` period to finish.
+To retrieve his collateral, Bob would have to wait for the `exerciseDuration` period to finish.
 In the examples, this characteristic is set to 2 days, so he would be able to get back his collateral from the 16th of July, by simply calling `retrieveExpiredTokens`.

 ## Rationale